lpereira/lwan/README.md

 frameworks such as [Sailor](https://github.com/lpereira/sailor-hello-lwan).

-Scripts can be served from files or embedded in the configuration file, and the results of loading them, the standard Lua modules, and (optionally, if using LuaJIT) optimizing the code will be cached for a while.
+Scripts can be served from files or embedded in the configuration file, and the results of loading them and the standard Lua modules will be cached for a while (see `cache_period` below).

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|